MaarjaApostol/who-life-ex/README.md

 The aim of the project was to create a model for predicting life expectancy.
 We were a team of 4, my main task was Exploratory Data Analysis.

+For this project we used Python, specifically scikit-learn and statsmodels libraries.